PintaProject/PintaUploadAddin/readme.md

 - It has a lib copy of the current Pinta.Core to build against, and it currently needs manual updating.
 (Need to look into automatic updates here.)

 - It's set up for upload to a Cydin server for easy distribution.
-For development porpuses, the generated dll can ba placed in Pinta's bin folder.
+For development purposes, the generated dll can be placed in Pinta's bin folder.